juliansommer/workout-track/README.md

 # TODO

+- validate forms using zod?
+- add sonner for toasts maybe
 - add option to add sets and notes for each exercise in a workout plan
 - edit plan page
 - delete plan option